 VolumeSnapshotClass parameters but also contains important Nimble array setup requirements.

-For a successful deployment, it's important to understand the Nimble platform requirements found within the CSI driver (worker host OS and Kubernetes versions) and the CSP.
+For a successful deployment, it's important to understand the Nimble platform requirements found within the CSI driver (compute node OS and Kubernetes versions) and the CSP.

 - Platform requirements